RosettaDrone/rosettadrone/README.md

 Rosetta Drone is a Mavlink wrapper for the DJI SDK, which allows users to fly DJI drones using Mavlink-speaking ground control stations.
 In theory it should work with any Mavlink GCS, but all testing so far has been done with QGroundControl.

+Rosetta Drone currently only supports the Mavic Pro.
+We are looking for help troubleshooting one remaining bug that is garbling video feeds from other DJI drone types.

 *** IMPORTANT SAFETY NOTE *** Due to imperfect translation between DJI and Mavlink, props may begin spinning at unexpected times.
 Always treat props as if they are live.
 Use Rosetta Drone's "safety" feature, which *should* prevent the drone from acknowledging unexpected GCS arm or takeoff commands.

 The user assumes all responsibility for prevention of harm or damage.
 This is an evolving, experimental app.